 Driving Under the Influence: NOT GUILTY

 The client was driving home from a bar with her husband.
-The client was the designated driver and the bar was located about one mile from the couple’s house.
+The client was the designated driver, and the bar was located about one mile from the couple’s house.
 The police had parked outside the bar and were watching for anyone who left and then got in the car to drive.
-The police followed the car and even though no traffic violation occurred the police decided to pull the car over.
-Despite no traffic violation having taken place, the officers stated in their reports that the client had run a stop sign.
+The police followed the vehicle, and even though no traffic violation occurred, the police decided to pull the car over.
+Despite no traffic violation has taken place, the officers stated in their reports that the client had run a stop sign.

 The police pulled the car over directly in front of the school where the client worked.
 Once the police were made aware of this, they refused to move across the street to conduct the rest of the investigation.
 The client was forced to do the field sobriety tests (FSTs) on the slanted sidewalk right in front of the school.
 The officer’s body-worn camera captured the investigation, and it showed the client was nearly perfect on the FSTs.

 Despite this, the officer wrote down that she failed.
 Under vehicle code 23152 (a), the officer then told the client she was under arrest, and he demanded a breath or blood sample.
 The client was then thrown in the back of the police car.
 The back of the police car was covered with the blood of a prior detainee.
 The arresting officer had forgotten to inspect his vehicle.
 When the client got out of the police car, she had another person’s blood all over her dress and body.
 The police did not mention this in the reports.